Microsoft/CloudAppSecurityDocs.pt-br/CloudAppSecurityDocs/proxy-deployment-any-app.md

 ---
-title: Implantar Cloud App Security Controle de Aplicativos de Acesso Condicional para qualquer aplicativo
+title: Deploy Cloud App Security Conditional Access App Control for any apps
-description: Este artigo fornece informações sobre como implantar o Microsoft Cloud App Security Controle de Aplicativos de Acesso Condicional recursos de proxy reverso para qualquer aplicativo.
+description: This article provides information about how to deploy the Microsoft Cloud App Security Conditional Access App Control reverse proxy features for any apps.
 keywords: ''
 author: shsagir
 ms.author: shsagir